-Lloyds has set out the eligibility criteria for classifying an activity as "green" under the Framework, while also indicating the UN Sustainable Development Goals (SDGs) which the activity aligns with.
-Where applicable, the exclusionary criteria for an activity have also been laid out.
+Lloyds has set out the eligibility criteria for classifying an activity as 'green' under the Framework, while also indicating the UN Sustainable Development Goals (SDGs) in which each activity aligns with.
+Where applicable, the exclusionary criteria for an activity have also been reported.
 The Eligible Green Criteria and applicable exclusions have been outlined in the table below.
-Lloyds has also confirmed that to comply with a given set of eligibility criteria, an activity cannot be in contradiction with the rest of the eligibility and exclusionary criteria outlined in the Framework, nor can it be in contradiction with Lloyds' External Sector Statements.
-For all of Lloyds' Commercial Banking clients, Lloyds has further confirmed that ESG-related risks are considered and reviewed, with specific commentary in new and renewal credit applications where total aggregated hard limits exceed the threshold currently set at £500,000 (excluding automated decision-making processes for smaller counterparties).
+Lloyds has confirmed that to comply with a given set of eligibility criteria, an activity cannot be in contradiction with the rest of the eligibility and exclusionary criteria outlined in the Framework, nor can it be in contradiction with Lloyds' External Sector Statements.
+For all of Lloyds' Commercial Banking clients, Lloyds has further confirmed that ESG-related risks are taken into account for all Commercial Banking clients (excluding automated decisionmaking processes).
+For Consumer Lending, the Group utilises source data to verify the type of activity and its compliance with the Eligibility Criteria, such as relevant, recognisable data metrics for the sector.
 DNV can confirm that our assessment is based on the activities outlined in this Schedule.
-Lloyds has confirmed that the list of Eligible Green Activities is expected to evolve and may include activities which have not been assessed in this Opinion.
-Lloyds has also confirmed that the same level of due diligence that went into the construction of the current list of eligible activities will be applied to any future updates.
+Lloyds has confirmed that the list of Eligible Green Activities is expected to evolve and may include activities, which have not yet been assessed in this Opinion.
+Lloyds has confirmed that the same level of due diligence that went into the construction of the current list of eligible activities, will be applied to any future updates.